lumina-30/lumina30-incident-review/README.md

 This structure is consistent with the PCR-C framework, which models procedural invalidity before irreversible thresholds.

+This repository is intended for use in incident analysis, audit, and governance evaluation contexts.

 ---

 LUMINA-30 does not define what is right.